-Staff focus on the "prime" areas of the Early Year s Curriculum (personal, social and emotional development; communication and language; and physical development).
-This helps to ensure that the children settle quickly into Pre-School and encourages them to build bonds with staff members and other children.
+Staff focus on the "prime" areas of the Early Year's Foundation Stage (personal, social and emotional development; communication and language; and physical development).
+This helps to ensure that the children build a strong foundation from which to learn.

 A wide variety of activities are offered throughout the week which take into account the children's needs and interests whilst teaching them valuable skills they will need going forwards.
-Caterpillar children particularly love our tuff spots where we offer resources to excite their senses.
+Caterpillar children particularly love our tuff trays where we offer resources to excite their senses.
 We have an area which is dedicated to and celebrates the properties of natural resources which the children are encouraged to explore.

 If your child is in nappies, we ask you to provide spares in their change bag.
 Nappies are changed periodically throughout the session.
 Your child's key person will work with you to toilet train your child, when you feel your child is ready for this step.
 All children have direct access to child-sized toilets or pottys as well as low sinks so that we can teach them important handwashing skills.

-During your child's time in Caterpillars their key person will complete an Early Years Review, if this has not already been done by another setting they have attended.
+During your child's time in Caterpillars their Key Person will complete a Progress Check at Age Two, if this has not already been done by another setting they have attended.
 The review will help clarify your child's strengths and will help to flag up any areas which need greater focus.
 You will be invited to discuss your child's Progress Check with your child's Key Person and we will support you and your child with any actions which have been highlighted.

 Butterflies (3-4 years old)

 For the academic year before children are due to start reception, children move to our Butterfly class, which can accommodate up to 24 children.
 Butterfly children are required to attend for a minimum of three sessions per week.
 In Butterflies, there is a greater emphasis on preparing the children for school (although in reality, this preparation starts from the moment they join us in Caterpillars).
 The children will strengthen and apply the what they have learnt in Caterpillars and extend their knowledge of literacy, mathematics, understanding of the world and expressive arts and design.